somefunAgba/autosgm/README.md

 This method automatically arises as the empirical form of the best possible learning algorithm (*minimum bayes risk control function*) in the class of linear control functions.
 We call it **AutoSGM**.

-Standing on the shoulders of about 7 decades of literature, we provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.
+Standing on the shoulders of about 7 decades of literature, this work attempts to provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.

 ## Getting Started (installing or setting up)